gardener/gardener/docs/development/secrets_management.md

 # Secrets Management for Seed and Shoot Cluster

-🚧️ Please note that the work in the new secrets management is ongoing and hence not yet completed.
+> 🚧️ Please note that the work in the new secrets management is ongoing and hence not yet completed.
 Accordingly, expect adaptations to this document and implementation details.

 The gardenlet needs to create quite some amount of credentials (certificates, private keys, passwords, etc.) for seed and shoot clusters in order to ensure secure deployments.
 Such credentials typically should be rotated regularly, and they potentially need to be persisted such that they don't get lost in case of a control plane migration or a lost seed cluster.

+## SecretsManager Introduction

 These requirements can be covered by using the `SecretsManager` package maintained in [`pkg/utils/secrets/manager`](pkg/utils/secrets/manager).
 It is built on top of the `ConfigInterface` and `DataInterface` interfaces part of [`pkg/utils/secrets`](pkg/utils/secrets) and provides the following functions: